TomasHubelbauer/github-actions-push-api/README.md

 ## To-Do

+### Add JavaScript alternatives to the Bash scripts to include in Node projects

+With no need to call the Git client anymore even for multi-file commits, it'd be useful to have copy-paste friendly scripts to paste in my Node-based projects and just have the workflow call the Node script which will take care of the work itself as well as the push.

 ### See if I can create a Git identity with empty name and password and Git push

 In order to not have to push files individually, could I use Git instead of the